 And don’t even get me started on how challenging it is when you are pulled aside for additional screening and a full body pat down for daring to bring milk aboard for your toddler.

-Even for the most experienced traveling parents, the TSA experience is rarely pleasant.
+Even for the most experienced of traveling parents, the TSA experience is rarely pleasant.

 Although standard TSA lines are longer than ever in many airports and at busy times of year, the good news is that there are now lots of options for savvy travelers to bypass those lines.
-Family travelers should particularly try to take advantage of these options whenever they can.
+Family travelers should particularly try to take advantage of all the shortcuts whenever they can.

 Curious about how you can avoid airport security lines on your next family trip and speed through airport security with kids?
-I’ve compiled a comprehensive list of all the current choices and strategies available.
+I’ve compiled a comprehensive list of all the current choices and strategies available to find shorter lines in airports across the country.
 Pick one or more that works for your personal situation, home or destination airports, and budget constraints.